elemusma/lws-siq/plugins/sortable-dashboard-to-do-list/readme.txt

 == Changelog ==

+= 2.1.3 =
+* CSS opacity fix
+* PHP warning fix

+= 2.1.2 =
+* Minor display-related js fixes

+= 2.1.1 =
+* Db migration fix for new users

+= 2.1 =
+* It is now possible to allow users with affected items to edit the description of the item
+* Addition of the "sdtdl-min-description-rows" filter, to change the default size of the description text area

 = 2.0 =
 * It is now possible to affect items to other users.
-Read the description tab for more info
+Read the Details tab for more info

 = 1.3.1 =
 * Fix: Potential crash for new users